-Beginning in March 2020 and continuing through the second quarter of 2021, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing and reduced access by our sales force for in-office sales calls, which has resulted in a reduced volume of billable samples received relative to our pre-pandemic expectations.
+Beginning in March 2020 and continuing through the third quarter of 2021, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing and reduced access by our sales force for in-office sales calls, which has resulted in a reduced volume of billable samples received relative to our pre-pandemic expectations.
 April 2020 billable sample volume was down by approximately 80%, commensurate with the closure of dermatology offices, compared to the average monthly billable sample volume for the two months preceding the beginning of the COVID-19 stay-at-home orders.
-Despite the downturn in billable samples in April 2020, we saw a stabilization of billable sample volume throughout the rest of the second quarter of 2020 and through the second quarter of 2021 as various states and dermatology offices opened throughout the country.
-Billable sample volume first exceeded pre-pandemic levels in July 2020 even without all dermatology practices returning to full operations.
-Billable sample volume for the three months ended June 30, 2021 was 25% higher than billable sample volume for the three months ended June 30, 2020 and 135% higher for the six months ended June 30, 2021 compared to the same period in 2020.
-Billable sample volumes could continue to be impacted by the ongoing COVID-19 pandemic and further impacted by a resurgence of the virus in the future.
+Despite the downturn in billable samples in April 2020, we saw a stabilization of billable sample volume throughout the rest of the second quarter of 2020 and through the third quarter of 2021 as various states and dermatology offices opened throughout the country.
+Despite not all dermatology practices returning to full operations, billable sample volume first exceeded pre-pandemic levels in July 2020.
+There was no material change in billable sample volume for the three months ended June 30, 2021 due to the Delta variant that drove the surge of cases during the third quarter of 2021.
+Billable sample volume for the three months ended September 30, 2021 was 75% higher than billable sample volume for the three months ended September 30, 2021 compared to the same period in 2020.
+Billable sample volumes could continue to be impacted by the ongoing COVID-19 pandemic and further impacted by a potential resurgence of the virus or its variants in the future.

-We have made available beginning in late April 2020 a telemedicine option for the PLA, but the telemedicine market is relatively new and unproven, especially within dermatology, and it is uncertain whether it will achieve and sustain high levels of demand, consumer acceptance and market adoption.
-While the COVID-19 pandemic is ongoing and clinician offices could close again due to the rolling back of reopening plans in various states, or patients could worry about going into the dermatology clinic, we expect that our revenues will depend to an extent on the willingness of clinicians and their patients to use our telemedicine option for the DermTech Melanoma Test (as defined below), as well as on our ability to demonstrate the value of our telemedicine option to health plans and other purchasers of healthcare for beneficiaries.
+We have made available beginning in late April 2020 a telemedicine option for the DermTech Melanoma Test (as defined below), but the telemedicine market is relatively new and unproven, especially within dermatology, and it is uncertain whether it will achieve and sustain high levels of demand, consumer acceptance and market adoption.
+While the COVID-19 pandemic is ongoing (including as a result of clinician offices closing again due to the rolling back of reopening plans in various states, or patients avoiding in person visits to the dermatology clinic for fear of contracting COVID-19 or any of its viral variants), we expect that our revenues will depend to an extent on the willingness of clinicians and their patients to use our telemedicine option for the DermTech Melanoma Test (as defined below), as well as on our ability to demonstrate the value of our telemedicine option to health plans and other purchasers of healthcare for beneficiaries.
 We also expect that the duration and extent of the effects of the ongoing COVID-19 pandemic will continue to adversely affect our revenues by reducing access to clinician offices by patients for in-person testing and by our sales force for in-office sales calls.